-Thankfully, there's a range of over-the-counter skin-care products that can help kill bacteria, increase cell turnover, and dry out oil to help give you a clearer complexion.
+Thankfully, there's a range of over-the-counter skin-care products that can kill bacteria, increase cell turnover, and sweep up oil to help give you a clearer complexion.
 At the top of that list is benzoyl peroxide — a common medication found in several acne-fighting cleansers and treatments.
-In fact, according to Mount Sinai Hospital dermatologist Joshua Zeichner, MD, it's one of the most powerful anti-acne ingredients available.
+In fact, according to dermatologist Joshua Zeichner, MD, it's one of the most powerful anti-acne ingredients available.

 "By killing acne-causing bacteria, BPO [benzoyl peroxide] helps reduce skin inflammation," he tells Refinery29.
 "At the same time, BPO can also help remove blockages from the pores."
 However, make note that benzoyl peroxide shouldn't be confused with salicylic acid — another popular skin clearing medication.
-His rule of thumb: Salicylic acid is best to treat blackheads and whiteheads, while benzoyl peroxide on the other hand targets "red, angry pimples" that are oftentimes hidden beneath the skin's surface, Dr. Zeichner explains.
+His rule of thumb: Salicylic acid is best to treat blackheads and whiteheads, while benzoyl peroxide targets "red, angry pimples" that are oftentimes hidden beneath the skin's surface.

-Likewise, because benzoyl peroxide is so potent, Dr. Zeichner suggests keeping a close eye on how your skin may react to it.
-Although true allergies are quite rare, "If your skin gets red, itchy, burns, or peels, you may have developed an irritant reaction from it," he says.
+Likewise, because benzoyl peroxide is so potent, Dr. Zeichner suggests keeping a close eye on how your skin reacts to it.
+Although true allergies are rare, "if your skin gets red, itchy, burns, or peels, you may have developed an irritant reaction from it," he says.
 It's also important to note that not all skin pros swear by the stuff — some say it's so drying that it can do more harm than good, just another reason to ease in and decide for yourself if your skin reacts favorably.
-See your skin clearing?
-That's great, but if you have dry, flaky skin that's irritated and out of wack, it might not be for you.
-It's also easy to overdo it, so read the instructions carefully and don't exceed them — less is more in this case.